 Title IX of the Education Amendments of 1972 ("Title IX"), 20 U.S.C.
 Sec.
 1681, et seq., and the Violence Against Women Reauthorization Act of 2013 prohibits discrimination on the basis of sex in any federally funded education program or activity.
-In compliance with this federal policy, Warner Pacific University does not discriminate on the basis of sex in its education programs and activities and has designated the following individuals as Title IX compliance officers:
+Warner Pacific University does not discriminate on the basis of sex in its education programs and activities that it operates, as required by Title IX and its regulations, including in admission and employment.